 Hi there!
-My name is Howard Chen and I am a second year graduate student at Northwestern University’s Department of Earth & Planetary Science, associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
+My name is Howard Chen and I am a third year graduate student at Northwestern University’s Department of Earth & Planetary Science, associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
+Starting in Fall 2019, my research will be supported by a three-year Future Investigators in NASA Earth and Space Science and Technology (FINESST) Research Award.
 Before arriving to NU, I graduated with a B.A in physics at Boston University in May 2016.

 I am interested in research topics driven by cornerstone questions at the intersection between Earth science, planetary science, and astronomy.
 I have worked on exoplanet structure, climate modeling, and planetary astrophysics with scientists such as Dr. Leslie Rogers, Dr. James Kasting, and Dr. Abraham Loeb.
 I was also a part of the IRTF/Cornell exoplanet observational campaign.

-Now, I am primarily working with climate scientist Dr. Daniel Horton on modeling the atmospheres of Earth-like and terrestrials planets around low-mass stars.
+Now, I am primarily working with climate scientist Dr. Daniel Horton and collabs at NASA Goddard Sellers Exoplanet Environments Collaboration group on modeling the atmospheres of Earth-like and terrestrials planets around low-mass stars.

 Please see my Google Scholar page for a list of my recent publications.